tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

     Partition 2 : Leader
 ```

 Now you can deploy a new workflow.
-You can use this demo workflow for this:
+You can use this demo workflow:

 [![demo-workflow](assets/gettingstarted_quickstart.png)](./assets/gettingstarted_quickstart.bpmn)